Laryngeal Paralysis in Dogs

 How is laryngeal paralysis diagnosed?

-Diagnosis is based on your dog’s medical history and clinical signs.
+Laryngeal paralysis is diagnosed based on your dog’s medical history and clinical signs.
 As mentioned, coughing and shortness of breath are often the only early signs of the condition.
 Diagnostic tests that may be recommended include blood and urine tests and chest radiographs (X-rays) but, ultimately, an examination of the larynx with an endoscope or laryngoscope is needed to confirm the diagnosis.

 How is laryngeal paralysis treated?